-HPRS 2200 - Pharmacology for Health Professions
+HPRS 2300 - Pharmacology for Health Professions

 This course is a study of drug classifications, actions, therapeutic uses, adverse effects, routes of administration, and calculation of dosages.
-Corequisites: BIOL 2401 or VNSG 1420.

 HPRS 2301 - Pathophysiology

 This course is a study of the pathology and general health management of diseases and injuries across the life span.
 Topics will include etiology, symptoms, pharmacology and the physical and psychological reactions to diseases and injuries.
 Prerequisites: BIOL 2401 or BIOL 2404